 When using these general data and information, we do not draw any conclusions about you.
 Rather, this information is needed to (1) deliver the content of our website correctly, (2) optimize the content of our website as well as its advertisement, (3) ensure the long-term viability of our information technology systems and website technology, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in case of a cyber-attack.
 Therefore, we analyze anonymously collected data and information statistically, with the aim of increasing the data protection and data security of our enterprise, and to ensure an optimal level of protection for the personal data we process.
 The anonymous data of the server log files are stored separately from all personal data provided by a data subject.

-5. Data protection provisions about the application and use of Google Analytics (with anonymization function)
+Google Analytics (with anonymization function)

 On this website, the controller has integrated the component of Google Analytics (with the anonymizer function).
 Google Analytics is a web analytics service.
 Web analytics is the collection, gathering, and analysis of data about the behavior of visitors to websites.
 A web analysis service collects, inter alia, data about the website from which a person has come (the so-called referrer), which sub-pages were visited, or how often and for what duration a sub-page was viewed.
 Web analytics are mainly used for the optimization of a website and in order to carry out a cost-benefit analysis of Internet advertising.